bwatwater/Summer-2019/README.md

 fourier.py: This was just a quick code written to extract a fourier analysis of the interferometer mentioned above.
 Gave a good sense of where the majority of our noise was resulting from.

-Ellispse Fitting: These two programs were written for fitting some elliptical data to a fit.
+Ellispse Fitting for gas cell analysis: These two programs were written for fitting some elliptical data to a fit.
 Two photodiodes 90 degrees out of phase relative to one another in an interferometer create an ellipsoid when a phase shift is introduced.
 Used this to extract the internal pressure of a gas cell for some absorption spectroscopy.